mhedgpeth/mhedgpeth.github.io/_posts/2014-08-22-our-cultures-script.md

 **It's a great way to sell stuff though.**

-This script does nothing about the biggest human problem: **no matter how much you have today, you always need more.** Once you realize that, the above description becomes silly. <a href="https://www.youtube.com/watch?v=uEY58fiSK8E" target="_blank">You'll never have too much convenience</a>.
+This script does nothing about the biggest human problem: **no matter how much you have today, you always need more.** Once you realize that, the above description becomes silly.
+[You'll never have too much convenience](https://www.youtube.com/watch?v=uEY58fiSK8E).
 No matter how much comfort you have, you know people who have more and that makes you feel&#8230;uncomfortable.
 There will always be someone who gets more respect than you do.
 Your needs are _insatiable._

 This is unavoidable.

-The solution?** Accept insatiability as a fact of life,** dealing with it on a regular basis, and you will have a shot at sanity.
+The solution? **Accept insatiability as a fact of life,** dealing with it on a regular basis, and you will have a shot at sanity.
 How do you do this?
 Keep reading to find out.